nathnim/track_and_count/README.md

 Each of these tasks is a separate topic itself and could be generalized further to be used for other purposes.
 For instance, **tasks 2 and 3** could be employed to count the number of unique customers in a shop *etc*.

-**For the description how the problem is going to be handled, go directly to the 'Voting.
+**For the description of how the problem is going to be tackled, go directly to the 'Voting.
 Problem statement' section below.**

 ## Custom object detection